tardate/LittleArduinoProjects/555Timer/Monostable/README.md

 ### Selecting R1, C1 Values

-The circuit described uses R1=22k and C1=47uF which results in the output remaining high for just over a second when triggered.
+The circuit described uses [R1=22k and C1=47uF](http://visual555.tardate.com/?mode=monostable&r1=22&c=47) which results in the output remaining high for just over a second when triggered.
 The formula for calculating the high period is:

     t = 1.1 x R1 x C1

 See the datasheet for your chip to confirm the formulae.
-You can also find various websites that offer 555 timer calcuators,
+You can also find various websites that offer 555 timer calcuators, but I decided to write my own [Visual 555 Calculator](http://visual555.tardate.com) so that I could play around with HTML5 animation of the resulting circuit;-)

 ### Powering the project